M66B/FairEmail/FAQ.md

 # FairEmail

-If you have a feature request or found a bug, you can request or report it [as an issue](https://github.com/M66B/open-source-email/issues).

 If you have a question, please check the frequently asked questions below first.
-At the bottom you can find how to ask other questions.
+At the bottom you can find how to ask other questions, request features and report bugs.

 ## Frequently Asked Questions